mahsaashouri/mahsaashouri.github.io/README.md

   - Department of Biostatistics, University of Michigan, US.

-- Adjunct Lecturer: June 2023 - present
+- Adjunct Lecturer: June 2023 - September 2023

   - Department of Biostatistics, University of Michigan, US.